Images

 Add Image

-On the main screen, you can add new images for MCP Servers, AI Model Adapters and Interceptors.
+On the main screen, you can add images for MCP Servers, AI Model Adapters, Applications and Interceptors.
+Use created images to add and run containers for specific entities.

 To add a new image

-- Click the +Add button on the main screen to open the Adding Image form.
+- Click the Add button on the main screen and select Add Image.

-- Populate the required fields and click Add to add the image.
+- In the Add Image form, populate the required fields and click Add to add the image.

 | Field | Required | Description |